cypress-io/cypress-example-recipes/README.md

 [Drag and Drop](./examples/testing-dom__drag-drop) | Use `.trigger()` to test drag and drop [Shadow DOM](./examples/testing-dom__shadow-dom) | You need to use any of available custom commands [Waiting for static resource](./examples/testing-dom__wait-for-resource) | Shows how to wait for CSS, image, or any other static resource to load
-[CSV load and table test](./examples/testing-dom__csv-table) | Loads CSV file and compares objects against cells in a table [Evaluate performance metrics](./examples/testing-dom__performance-metrics) | Utilize Cypress to monitor a website [Root style](./examples/testing-dom__root-style) | Trigger input color change that modifies CSS variable [Select widgets](./examples/testing-dom__select2) | Working with `<select>` elements and [Select2](https://select2.org/) widgets
+[CSV load and table test](./examples/testing-dom__csv-table) | Loads CSV file and quickly compares objects against cells in a table
+[Evaluate performance metrics](./examples/testing-dom__performance-metrics) | Utilize Cypress to monitor a website [Root style](./examples/testing-dom__root-style) | Trigger input color change that modifies CSS variable [Select widgets](./examples/testing-dom__select2) | Working with `<select>` elements and [Select2](https://select2.org/) widgets